 The 10/10/10 is the framing of the outcome of a decision across three timeframes:

 When I was 22, I had just moved to NYC, and I was trying to start my career by landing an interview on Wall Street.
 Of course, it was imperative for me to dress the part to land the job.
-With a rapidly evaporating savings account, I knew for a fact that I couldn’t afford a new suit.
+With rapidly dwindling savings, I knew I couldn't afford a new suit.

-I was presented with a dilemma: I could stay in every weekend and start saving up enough to buy the suit… or I could buy the suit by getting a credit card (while enjoying the city life), and hope to pay it off eventually.
+I faced a dilemma: I could stay in every weekend to save up for it, or I could buy the suit on credit—continuing to enjoy the city life—and hope to pay it off eventually.

 Here’s how the 10:10:10 method played out when I thought about buying on credit:

-Sure enough, I lived very frugally for a while and saved up to buy the suit, and although I did land a job fairly quickly, I avoided going into debt in the process.
-And, as I learned, job security on Wall Street isn’t the best, so I was very happy about the extra cash cushion I had built up in case the job didn’t pan out.
+I chose to live frugally for a while to save for the suit.
+Although I landed a job quickly, I was glad I avoided debt.
+As I later learned, job security on Wall Street can be volatile, so I was grateful for the cash cushion I had built in case the position didn't pan out.